startergo/qemu-virgl-3dfx/README.md

 ## Building QEMU
 There are two ways to build this repo.
 While this is repo is used for Arch Linux, It can also build on other OS like Windows 10 with MSYS2 too.
-MINGW64 is recommended as compiling with UCRT64 may have segmentation fault when using `-boot` command

 **Convenience Way**